deejayxd07/Do-It/README.md

 # Do It!

-A persitent Todo app made in react-native, redux and redux persist.
+A persitent Todo app made with react-native, redux and redux persist.

 <img src="http://g.recordit.co/S4So3zauBY.gif" width="300" />